 Arrangements as to where the children will live, how much time they will spend with each parent and what arrangements there will be for education, religion and travel have to be considered.
-Often parents can reach agreement about these important issues but where that is not possible then it may be necessary to seek legal advice and the assistance of the Family Court.
+Often parents can reach an agreement about these important issues but where that is not possible then it may be necessary to seek legal advice and the assistance of the Family Court.

 We can also assist with cases involving the financial support of children also known as ‘maintenance’.